Adamus7/RayDBG-Blog/source/_posts/2017-06-22-Understand-the-Servicing-Model-for-Windows.md

 * **Cumulative Security Update for Internet Explorer** (aka the *CU for IE*) Fixes for IE

-Here is an diagram which can illustrate the relationship between different KBs:
+Here is an diagram which can illustrate the relationship between different updates:
 {% asset_img image1.png Four different patches %}

 Therefore, let's look back to the IE printing issue, what you need to do is to uninsll the Monthly Rollup KB if you have installed or the Cumulative Security Update for Internet Explorer if you have installed.